You Earned a Ticket!

 hero image

 Standardized tests have become unfashionable.
-In 2020, when the Covid-19 pandemic prompted many tests to be canceled outright, many breathed a sigh of relief.
+In 2020, when the COVID-19 pandemic prompted many tests to be canceled outright, many breathed a sigh of relief.
 Good riddance, right?

-Testing for Economic Success
+Testing for economic success

 As discussed in Ed100 Lesson 1.3, an education system that works well drives economic success — not just for the individual, but for the whole economy.
 That's a pretty powerful reason for an education system to use tests.

 Individuals have a related, but narrower reason to care about tests.
-Students and parents obsess over (especially the SAT / ACT) because they are so powerfully connected to college access, and thus to job choices.
+Students and parents obsess over them (especially the SAT / ACT) because they are so powerfully connected to college access, and thus to job choices.

 Historically, standardized tests have been used as a tool for identifying the best-prepared candidates for jobs and opportunities — and for efficiently "weeding out" the rest.
 In the last few decades, however, the purpose of testing has broadened.
 Among other things, test results serve as diagnostic tools for school leaders and teachers to choose how to spend their time.
 They also serve to identify where students are falling behind — a necessary step to overcome wishful thinking and do something about it.
+Standardized tests are an important check on grade inflation.

 California’s testing system has changed